johnnytam100/NbX/README.md

 # RosettaDock (optional)

-To mimic the NbX benchmark setting, you can perform RosettaDock refinement of your Nb-Ag complex structures before feature prediction.
+To mimic the NbX benchmark setting, you can perform RosettaDock refinement of your Nb-Ag complex structures before feature preparation.

 step 1 : change `ROSETTA_PATH` in `RosettaDock.sh` to your Rosetta path.